joesobo/PoleskiPortfolio/src/notes/3. Resources/⌨️ General Dev/Regex.md

 # `$= dv.current().file.name`

-Regex is primarily for finding patterns in text
+Regex is primarily for finding patterns in text.
+Use this site to test https://regex101.com/

 Used to:
 1. Validate text